-Except for loans and hardship withdrawals, you may not take any in-service distribution before you reach age 591⁄2.
+In addition to loans and hardship withdrawals, you may also take a distribution of not more than the value of any after-tax elective contributions and rollover contributions.
+Except for loans, hardship, after-tax elective contribution and rollover contribution withdrawals, you may not take any in-service distribution before you reach age 591⁄2.
 You are still considered to be in-service even if your employer no longer participates in the Plan or you have moved to employment with that employer that is not covered by this Plan.